• Skip to primary navigation

 Playa Hermosa, Guanacaste is 25 kilometers (15 miles) from Liberia International Airport and 231 kilometers (143 miles) from San Jose International Airport.
 It is about a 30 minute drive from Liberia Airport and a 4 hour drive from San Jose Airport.

-Shuttle: A private shuttle costs around $50-55 USD each way for 1-4 people and a taxi costs around $60 USD.
-From Playas del Coco, a taxi ride to Playa Hermosa costs about $15 USD each way.
+A private shuttle costs around $65-75 USD each way for 1-8 people and a taxi costs around $60 USD.
+From Playas del Coco, a taxi ride to Playa Hermosa costs about $30 USD each way.

 There are two entrances to Playa Hermosa which you will see signs for (primera/segunda entrada).
 Either one is fine to go to.
-We usually go to the first one because it’s closer from Coco and had decent parking space.
-Remember if you drive to the beach, to lock your doors, roll up your windows and don’t leave any belongings visible in your car.
+Remember if you drive to the beach, to lock your doors, roll up your windows and don’t leave any belongings visible in your car as the parking is only street parking.

 Playa Hermosa, Guanacaste Beach